Programme dates: 27 July - 17 August 2019

 The Centre for Japanese Studies at UEA invites applications to join an intensive three-week postgraduate level fellowship in Japanese Arts and Cultural Heritage.With the support of the Ishibashi Foundation, we offer full bursaries to all successful applicants.

-Classes will take place on the UEA campus, home to the renowned Sainsbury Centre for Visual Arts, and at the Sainsbury Institute for the Study of Japanese Arts and Cultures in the historic centre of the city of Norwich.
-Taught by leading specialists in the field, this Summer School offers an exceptional opportunity for students to develop an in-depth appreciation and understanding of Japanese arts and cultural heritage.
+Classes will take place on UEA campus, home to the renowned Sainsbury Centre for Visual Arts, and also at the Sainsbury Institute for the Study of Japanese Arts and Cultures in the historic centre of the city of Norwich.
+Taught by leading specialists in the field, this fellowship programme offers an exceptional opportunity to develop an in-depth appreciation and understanding of Japanese arts and cultural heritage.

 Field trips may include:

-By the end of this module students will:
+By the end of this programme participants will: